The Marsden Building Society Equity Release 4.85% Fixed For Life

 With their pensioner mortgages, Marsden BS can offer high-quality services for interest-only retirement mortgages as well as standard interest-only mortgages, without the stress of dealing with high-street lenders or other banking channels.

 With Marsden BS, customers may enjoy a rent-free existence and rely entirely on rental income from investments or other sources of retirement income, if they wish.
-Furthermore, customers can still get help from an independent financial adviser should they require it.

 For those who want more flexibility, Marsden BS offers personal loans with lower risk than most banks and mainstream lenders, allowing customers to fund projects such as home renovations or emergency expenses.